José Ortiz (basketball): Legal problems

 On June 29, 2011, Ortiz was arrested for drug related charges.
 Federal agents seized 218 marijuana plants in a rented property, along with munitions for AR-15 rifles.
 Ortiz allegedly claimed possession of all the material during the arrest.
 At the bail hearing, Ortiz was legally represented by a public defender, since he claimed he had no money for a lawyer.
 At the hearing, the judge decided to send Ortiz to a rehabilitation clinic.

 On November 4, 2011, Ortiz declared himself guilty of the charges against him.
 The next week, he failed a surprise drug test, which revealed he had used cocaine.
 Judge Camille Vélez Rivé ordered the immediate imprisonment of Ortiz, arguing that she had given him several opportunities already.
 On March 29, 2012, he was sentenced to six months in prison.

+Health

+In 2023, Ortiz was diagnosed with colorectal cancer.

+On 14 January, 2025, he had surgery to treat his cancer and was released after two weeks in the hospital for the surgery, but was re-hospitalized days after, and the Puerto Rican Basketball Federation announced that blood donations are needed for the former basketball player.